IBM/CodeEngine/thumbnail/README.md

 ```

 It is important to note that the previous command just defines the job, it
 doesn't actually execute it.
-By creating the defintion of the job in advance
+By creating the definition of the job in advance
 we can easily run it whenever we need to via a `job submit` command without
 having to enter all of the parameters each time.
 However, in our case the
 webapp will be submitting the job for us each time the user presses the